alovega/news-parser/README.md

-# NNEWS-PARSER
+# NEWS-PARSER

-This project introduces will parsing news using cron job
+This project  will be  parsing news using cron job and symfony

 ## Deployment
 ####git clone the repository